josephmate/AdventOfCodeIBMCloudSlackBot/README.md

 Step 2: Cloudant

 1. Create a cloudant database free tier
+2. Add a database instance on that cloudant database (I named mine advent_of_code)
-2. Go to that database and add a record for the current day (suppose today is day 5)
+3. Go to that database and add a record for the current day (suppose today is day 5)
 ```
 {
   "_id": "2021-12-05,